andrewdhawan/GBMDeconvoluteR-local-tabula-rasa/README.md

-#GBMDeconvoluteR
+# GBMDeconvoluteR

-A shiny-based web application for deconvoluting glioblastoma (GBM) datasets.
+A shiny-based web application to carry out cell type deconvolution on glioblastoma (GBM) datasets.